CoreMedia/content-hub-adapter-cloudinary/README.md

 # Content Hub Adapter for Cloudinary

-The **content-hub-adapter-cloudinary** plugin is providing access to content of a Cloudinary repository via configuration.
+The **content-hub-adapter-cloudinary** plugin provides access to content of a Cloudinary repository.
 Content stored in Cloudinary is available as an additional tree in the Studio library.
 The types of content working with this adapter are:
 - Images